bshlgrs/neato-physics-notepad/notes.md

   - I think the right answer might be to
 - I can't represent Newton-meters (for torque) apart from as Joules.
 - I sometimes get confused between the kind of equality that is "these variables are referring to the same thing" and "these variables have the same value"

+## Bugs

+- Lorentz factor crashes with a dimension inference error